OU-CS3203/GitLab_GCP_tutorial/README.md

 ![](./13.PNG)

-Re-check the settings and make sure are proper options are selected,
+Re-check the settings and make sure the proper options are selected.

 <center>Configuration summary</center>